RAG4J/rag4j.github.io/documentation.markdown

 The generator is responsible for generating an answer based on the context and the question.
 The generator uses a model to generate text.
 In our case we only have the OpenAI LLM.
 The application uses the retrieval strategy to obtain relevant chunks.
 The chunks are used to construct the context.
 The context is provided to the generator together with the question.

 The quality component is responsible for determining the quality of the generated text.
 There is a quality if the answer really answers the question and if the answer is deduced from the context and not made up by the LLM.
 There is also a retriever quality, this makes use of the generated judgement list to determine the quality of the retrieved chunks.

+### Important classes of the generation part

+- The `Application` is the starting point for our RAG system.
+It receives the question from the user, obtains the context from the retriever, sends the question plus context to the generator and obtains an answer from the generator.The project contains a lot of sample applications.
+Some do only part of this flow, others do the complete flow.
+- The `AnswerGenerator` is responsible for generating an answer based on the context and the question.
+The generator uses a model to generate text.
+In our case we only have the `OpenaiAnswerGenerator`.
+The prompt to generate the answer is available in the code and can easily be adjusted.

 ## The quality component of the system